-If you have a sense of the macabre and like learning how human beings like to make others' lives miserable in the past, the Prague Torture museum might be right up your ally, but faint-of-heart travel companions might want to sit this Prague attraction out at a cozy cafe or go shopping for Czech-made souvenirs.
-This Prague museum contains over 60 devices of torture used in the Middle Ages from all over Europe,not only the Czech Republic.
+If you have a sense of the macabre and like learning how human beings enjoy making others' lives miserable in the past, the Prague Torture museum might be right up your ally.
+However, your faint-of-heart travel companions might want to sit out this Prague attraction out at a cozy cafe or go shopping for Czech-made souvenirs.
+This Prague museum contains more than 60 devices of torture used in the Middle Ages from all over Europe, not only the Czech Republic.

 Each one is described in Czech, English, and other languages.
 Information boards tell about torture in general, especially about witch hunts in medieval times.

-The instruments of torture found in the museum include chastity belts (both male and female versions), iron maidens, and saws meant to separate bodies in half - lengthwise.
+The instruments of torture found in the museum include chastity belts (both male and female versions), iron maidens, and saws that were meant to separate bodies in half—lengthwise.
 Learn about the most excruciating ways that torturers maimed, inflicted pain on, and killed their victims in order to gain information or inspire them to admit to guilt.
-Other devices were profession or gender specific, punishing bad musicians for their offensive art or stopping gossiping women from talking.
+Other devices were profession or gender-specific, punishing bad musicians for their offensive art or stopping gossiping women from talking.
 When explanations won't suffice to enable the viewer to imagine the gory purpose of these devices, illustrations show how they were used.

 You'll find the Torture Museum between Charles Bridge and Old Town Square.
 If you're in that area, most people will be able to point you in the direction you should go.